top of page

 Škoda Enyaq RS Race

-Turbulence around the wheels is minimised by wing-shaped air-guiding elements, while ventilation grilles in the front and rear wheel arches enhance both aerodynamics and brake cooling. Škoda says the Enyaq RS Race can also be fitted with aerodynamically optimised wheels, which is a clear indicator the Czech firm has bigger plans for the car.
+Elsewhere, turbulence around the wheels is minimised by wing-shaped air-guiding elements, and ventilation grilles in the front and rear wheel arches both minimise drag and aid brake cooling. Škoda says the concept can also be fitted with aerodynamically optimised wheels, hinting there are bigger plans for the car to come.

 Škoda Enyaq RS Race